Concept International Symposium on Project Governance

-The Norwegian Ministry of Finance and the Concept Research Program hosts every second year a symposium on project Governance.
-Project governance, in brief, is concerned about investments and their outcome and long-term effects.
+The Concept Symposium on Project Governance is a biennial event hosted by the Norwegian Ministry of Finance and the Concept Research Programme.
+Project governance, in brief, is concerned with investments and their outcome and long-term effects.
 In view of the problem at hand, the aim is to ensure that the best conceptual solution is chosen, that resources are used efficiently and anticipated effects realized.
 Resource persons from ministries, governmental agencies, academia, international organizations, and industry are invited.
-In order to facilitate professional exchange and direct communication between participants, the number of individuals is restricted.
+In order to facilitate professional exchange and direct communication between participants, the number of participants is restricted.
 The aim is to initiate further international cooperation and research on important issues related to project governance.

-Governing the Front End of Major Projects (2016)
+Governing the Front End of Major Projects Fostering Efficient and Effective Investments (2016)

-The 7th Concept Symposium took place 7 – 9 September at Sola Strand Hotel in Stavanger at the west coast of Norway.
-The focus was on governing the front-end of major projects.
+The 7th Concept Symposium took place from 7 – 9 September at Sola Strand Hotel in Stavanger on the west coast of Norway.
+The focus was on governing the front end of major projects.

-The 6th Concept Symposium took place in September 2014 at Losby Gods outside Oslo, devoted to project governance, in other words on investments and their outcome and long term effects, rather than on projects and their implementation and management.
+The 6th Concept Symposium took place in September 2014 at Losby Gods outside Oslo.
+It was devoted to project governance, in other words, to investments and their outcome and long-term effects, rather than to projects and their implementation and management.

 The 5th Concept Symposium was held at Losby Gods outside Oslo.
-The focus was on investments and their outcome and long term effects, rather than the more restricted view on the project and its design and implementation.
+The focus was on investments and their outcome and long-term effects rather than the more restricted view of the project and its design and implementation.
 Ex ante estimation and Ex post evaluation of the social return of investment were highlighted.
-The key question, however, was still on governance: How can we assure that the most viable investment project is chosen?
+The key question, however, was still on governance: How can we ensure that the most viable investment project is chosen?

-Decision makers, doers and advisors - Joining forces to enhance utility of investments (2010)
+Decision makers, doers and advisors - Joining forces to enhance the utility of investments (2010)

-The 4th Concept Symposium was held at the historical Oscarsborg Fortress just outside Oslo in September 2010.
-The main topic was project governance as seen from a wide angle; how can the project’s goal and purpose be attained in a societal perspective?
+The 4th Concept Symposium was held at the historical Oscarsborg Fortress outside Oslo in September 2010.
+The main topic was project governance as seen from a wide angle; how can the project’s goal and purpose be attained from a societal perspective?

 Governance of Major Investment Projects (2008)

-The 3rd Concept Symposium was held in Trondheim, 2008.
-The point of departure was the failure of many large investment projects to meet expectations in terms of producing anticipated benefits, and the need for improved project governance.
-The symposium zoomed in on this complex phenomenon from four different angles: The overall national public management perspective, Experience in selected countries that have institutionalized regimes to improve project governance, The business case and lessons from initiatives to improve quality at entry, and Recent research findings from the Concept Research Program.
+The 3rd Concept Symposium was held in Trondheim, in 2008.
+The point of departure was the failure of many large investment projects to meet expectations regarding producing anticipated benefits and the need for improved project governance.
+The symposium zoomed in on this complex phenomenon from four different angles: The overall national public management perspective, Experience in selected countries that have institutionalised regimes to improve project governance, The business case and lessons from initiatives to enhance the quality at entry, and Recent research findings from the Concept Research Program.

 Principles of Governance for Major Investment Projects (2006)

-The 2nd Concept Symposium was held in Trondheim and focused on the design and experience with project governance regimes in different countries.
-Some of the questions that were addressed: What are the current procedures applied in different countries and agencies - and what are their effects?
-What would it take to develop more effective governance regimes at international, government or corporate level to ensure maximum utility and return on investment for society and investors?
+The 2nd Concept Symposium in Trondheim focused on the design and experience of project governance regimes in different countries.
+Some of the questions were addressed: What are the current procedures applied in different countries and agencies - and what are their effects?
+What would it take to develop more effective governance regimes at the international, government or corporate level to ensure maximum utility and return on investment for society and investors?
 What would be the optimal mix of regulations, economic means and information in improved governance regimes for major investment projects?

 Front-end Management of Large Public Projects (2003)